 Denver law enforcement officers have a sworn duty to protect all individuals from any constitutional violations that another law enforcement officer may inflict on an individual in their custody (or anyone else.)
 If a law enforcement officer witnesses another officer violating a private citizen’s constitutional rights, he or she may be guilty of failing to get involved.

-If you’re injured after an interaction with the police, take these steps to get started on filing your complaint
+If you’re injured after an interaction with the police and believe you are the victim of police brutality, take these steps to get started on filing your complaint

 - Get medical attention